michelle-mrz/Froggit/README.md

 # Froggit

-A recreation of the Frogger arcade game written in Python.
+Recreation of the Frogger arcade game written in Python.